 - The preparation of the Closing Disclosure is completed by the closing agent who sends it to you for review.

-- Now you’ll need to carefully looking over the disclosure and request changes, if any.
+- Now you’ll need to carefully look over the disclosure and request changes, if any.

 - Now you’ll meet at the closing appointment with your agents to sign the documents.